 Copyright protects the images in this photo gallery.
-Except for purposes permitted by the Copyright Act, reproduction by whatever means is prohibited without prior permission from the Queensland Parks and Wildlife Service, the Department of National Parks, Sport and Racing (Queensland Government, Australia).
+Except for purposes permitted by the Copyright Act, reproduction by whatever means is prohibited without prior permission from the Queensland Parks and Wildlife Service, the Department of Environment and Science (Queensland Government, Australia).

 Contact us for enquiries.

 Dingo population estimates